prokoudine/ardour-tutorial/content/using-your-gear/midi-devices/midi-learn/index.en.md

 {{< figure src="en/midi-learn-control-protocol-settings.png" alt="Control Protocol Settings" >}}

-Alternatively, you can do the mapping in the **MIDI Connections** dialog:
+Alternatively, you can do the mapping in the **MIDI Connections** dialog.
+The controller's **MIDI in** port on the **Hardware** tab at the top should be connected to the **Generic MIDI Control In** port on the **Ardour Misc** on the right.
+If there is no green dot in their cross-section, click to create one.

 {{< figure src="en/midi-learn-midi-connection-manager.png" alt="MIDI Connections" >}}

 ---

 2. Add a new track with a virtual synth.
-This guide assumes using TAL Noisemaker.
+This guide assumes using TAL-NoiseMaker.

 ---